Be Prepared: What Do You Need in Your Home Improvement Toolbox?

 by Guest on Jan 19, 2010

-There are a number of tools and supplies that every do-it-yourselfer should have in their home improvement toolbox.
-By keeping some basic tools handy, you'll be prepared to not only do repairs around the house, but work on some home improvement projects as well.
+There are several tools and supplies that every do-it-yourselfer should have in their home improvement toolbox.
+By keeping some basic tools handy, you'll be prepared to not only do repairs around the house but work on some home improvement projects as well.

 Of course, some of the more obvious tools that everybody needs are standard hand tools.
-Have a good assortment of straight and Phillips screwdrivers in your tool box, and include an Allen wrench set as well.
-You'll need a few pairs of pliers, including a set of needle nose pliers and locking pliers.
+Have a good assortment of straight and Phillips screwdrivers in your toolbox, and include an Allen wrench set as well.
+You'll need a few pairs of pliers, including a set of needle-nose pliers and locking pliers.
 Include an adjustable wrench, a set of combination wrenches, and a socket set.
-Other essential hand tools include a claw hammer, ball peen hammer, and a wooden mallet.
+Other essential hand tools include a claw hammer, a ball peen hammer, and a wooden mallet.
 A power drill and a good set of drill bits are also essential items.
-Three larger hand tools that often come in handy when nothing else can do the job are a pipe wrench, a pick, and a sledge hammer.
+Three larger hand tools that often come in handy when nothing else can do the job are a pipe wrench, a pick, and a sledgehammer.

 Tools for Measuring

 Taking accurate measurements is also important, so make sure to have a tape measure, rulers, a yardstick, and a combination square.
 You should also have a level and a chalk line.
 There are other types of tools that are handy to have, such as a pry bar, a set of wood chisels, a metal file, putty knives, and a countersink nail set and center punch.